 December 21-29, 1975 - Takes 60-70 hostages at an OPEC meeting in Vienna.
 Most are released shortly afterward.
-However, a group of 11 hostages and several terrorists leaves Austria by plane and makes several stops in North Africa.
-Although Carlos' instructions were to kill the Saudi Arabian oil minister and the Iranian interior minister, everyone is released alive after a $50 million ransom is paid.
+However, a group of 11 hostages and several terrorists leave Austria by plane and makes several stops in North Africa.
+Although Ramirez’s instructions were to kill the Saudi Arabian oil minister and the Iranian interior minister, everyone is released alive after a $50 million ransom is paid.

 April 22, 1982 - Masterminds a Paris car bombing that kills one and injures 63.

-December 23, 1997 - Ramirez is convicted of the 1975 killing of two French secret agents and a Lebanese fellow revolutionary.
+December 23, 1997 - Is convicted and sentenced to life in prison for the 1975 killing of two French secret agents and a Lebanese revolutionary.

 June 26, 2003 - Publishes a book, “Revolutionary Islam,” which praises Osama bin Laden.

-March 2007 - Wins an appeal of a 5,000 Euro fine levied against him for comments made in a 2004 TV documentary.
-He was originally found guilty of defending terrorism after he says, "In a legal war, we are authorized to take life if necessary."
+March 2007 - Wins an appeal of a 5,000 Euro fine levied against him for comments made in a 2004 documentary.
+He was originally found guilty of defending terrorism for saying, “In a legal war, we are authorized to take life if necessary.”
 The Appeals Court rules that his comments were taken out of context.